 - Have enough copies available of all your pleadings and evidence so you can present a complete set to the parties on the other side of the court.
 If you have witnesses, make sure they are ready and available to testify.

-This hub was written to give you a foundation to start your research into whether or not it is a wise decision to represent yourself.
-I am not advocating self representation, I am simply providing some necessary thoughts prior to your decision to represent yourself in court.
+This article was written to give you a foundation to start your research into whether or not it is a wise decision to represent yourself.
+I am not advocating self-representation; I am simply providing some necessary thoughts prior to your decision to represent yourself in court.

 You are responsible for your own life and your own decisions.
-If you have any aprehension about standing in court by yourself then seek the representation of a competent attorney.
+If you have any apprehension about standing in court by yourself, then seek the representation of a competent attorney.